 - 1. Place the child with a licensed caregiver only if an approved kinship caregiver or suitable adult is not available.
 Licensed out-of-home placement includes: - 1.
 Licensed family foster home - 2.
 Licensed group care facilities - 2.
-Follow the DCYF Administrative 6.04 Supporting LGBTQIA+ Individuals policy when making placement decisions for children or youth that are exploring or identify as LGTBQIA+. - 3.
-Not use any secure detention facilities as a placement setting for children in outof-home care. - 4.
+Not use any secure detention facilities as a placement setting for children in outof-home care. - 3.
 Contact the local office placement coordinator or placement desk to locate a licensed caregiver.
 Preferences such as family constellation, sibling relationships, ethnicity, culture, and religion must be considered when matching a child to a foster home.
-Race, color, or national origin of the foster parent or child must not be the basis for any delay or denial of placement. - 5.
+Race, color, or national origin of the foster parent or child must not be the basis for any delay or denial of placement. - 4.
 Identify kinship care or licensed placements that are: - 1.
 In the child's best interest and in consideration of their safety, permanency, and well-being needs, including: - 1.
 The least restrictive setting available. - 2.
 In close proximity to the parent. - 3.
 Keeping the child enrolled in the school they were attending when it is practical and in their best interest.
 If this is necessary to maintain the child's enrollment: - 1.
 Conduct transportation planning. - 2.
 Complete and provide the School Notification DCYF 27-093 form to the school. - 3.
 Follow the Educational Services and Planning Early Childhood Development K-12 and Post-Secondary policy. - 4.
 With siblings, unless one of the exceptions described in the sibling section of this policy applies. - 5.
-Placement settings that are least likely to result in placement moves.

-- 2. In accordance with ICW placement preferences when there is reason to believe the child is a member, or the biological child of a member and eligible for membership, in a federally recognized tribe. - 3.
+Placement settings that are least likely to result in placement moves. - 2.
+In accordance with ICW placement preferences when there is reason to believe the child is a member, or the biological child of a member and eligible for membership, in a federally recognized tribe. - 3.
 In consideration of a placement with a previous caregiver if a child returns to out-of-home care and: - 1.
-The caregiver is available, willing and able to meet the child's needs. - 2.
-Placement with that caregiver is in the best interest of the child. - 6.
-If there is a conflict about a placement setting, the child's placement should be made based on what is in their best interest. - Contact a designated crisis responder to request a mental health assessment if a child is placed in out-of-home care and requires placement in a mental health inpatient setting. - 8.
+The caregiver is available, willing and able to meet the child's needs.

+- 2. Placement with that caregiver is in the best interest of the child. - 5.
+If there is a conflict about a placement setting, the child's placement should be made based on what is in their best interest. - Contact a designated crisis responder to request a mental health assessment if a child is placed in out-of-home care and requires placement in a mental health inpatient setting. - 7.
 Refer children and families to service providers or community resources as needed and available, and as court-ordered.
-This includes referring a child or youth with complex behavioral health needs for Wraparound with Intensive Services (WISe) screening per the WISe policy. - 9.
-Provide information to the caregivers about their right to be present and participate in court hearings and share important information about a child per the Notification of Court Hearings and Information Sharing with Out-of-Home Caregivers policy. - 5.
-Sibling Placements
+This includes referring a child or youth with complex behavioral health needs for Wraparound with Intensive Services (WISe) screening per the WISe policy. - 8.
+Provide information to the caregivers about their right to be present and participate in court hearings and share important information about a child per the Notification of Court Hearings and Information Sharing with Out-of-Home Caregivers policy.

+5. Sibling Placements